 The groundwater flood map has been developed using a nationally-applied methodology.
-It is a tool to help raise public awareness and understanding of groundwater flooding, support flood risk management and land-use planning decisions.
+It is a tool to help raise public awareness and understanding of flood risk, support flood risk management and land use planning decisions.

-The map is of a strategic nature to support flood risk management planning at a community level.
 The map focuses on providing an indication of the potential for groundwater to contribute to flooding at the catchment scale and is not appropriate for property level assessment.
-This is due to the application of a nationally consistent methodology being applied to provide Scotland-wide mapping and with this approach there are assumptions and inherent uncertainty.
-We have set the zoom on the map, hosted on the website, to inhibit the use of information at a local scale.
-Similarly we would advise that when data is hosted on your internal servers that going beyond the recommended level of zoom will lead to increased uncertainty in the application of the map.
+This is due to the application of a nationally consistent methodology to provide Scotland-wide mapping.
+With this approach there are assumptions and inherent uncertainty so we have set the visual zoom on the map, hosted on the website, to inhibit the use of information at a local scale.
+Similarly, we would advise that when data is hosted on your internal servers that going beyond the recommended level of zoom will lead to increased uncertainty in the application of the map.